jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 ```

 Here we mount the boot paritition.
+Just to make it detectable by the nix config generation script.

 ## Did I do everything right?
-When running trough this for the second time I was amazed at how fast I went,
-this made me skeptical,
+Doing this a second time my speed made me skeptical,
-so to verify everything was sane I used the following commands.
+to verify everything was sane I used the following commands.

 ```bash
 mount | grep /mnt
 ls /mnt
 ```

-first commadn check if the encrypted volume and boot is mounted at the right
+The first command is to check if the encrypted volume and boot is mounted at
-paths.
+the right paths.
-I used it without the grep first but there is a lot mounted on a livedisk
-appearantly and I'm only interested in that path.
 The second one to verify the folders are created, which are subvolumes.
 The subvolume command creates a folder so if it exists we presume it worked.
 But if you're really unsure you can use `btrfs subvol list /mnt/`.